-Were always willing to sing the praises of this ingenious turn-based strategy series, so its tough to think up all-new ways to say this is awesome.
-The guts of Dual Strike were the same as the GBA games: armadas of tanks, planes, troops, helicopters, and anti-air artillery duke it out for the fate of the free world, and the series eccentric, captivating characters were every bit as charming as before (except for 733t J@k3, we guess), so right out of the box it comes with our highest recommendation.
+The guts of Advance Wars: Dual Strike are the same as the GBA games: armadas of tanks, planes, troops, helicopters, and anti-air artillery duke it out for the fate of the free world, and the series eccentric, captivating characters are every bit as charming as before.
+Right out of the box it comes with our highest recommendation.

-Just because its remarkably similar to the GBA games doesnt mean Dual Strike phoned it in; your colorful commanding officers could now combine their special powers for insane battle effects that could turn the tide in one turn.
-The skirmish could now spread across both screens, with the top housing a separate but related warzone that required just as much attention as the primary fight on the bottom screen.
-When we had to choose the strategy game for DS, we just had to side with Advance Wars; its slightly more welcoming to new players and again, the characters (and music!) cant be beat.
+Just because it's remarkably similar to the GBA games doesn't mean Dual Strike phoned it in.
+Your colorful commanding officers now combine their special powers for insane battle effects that can turn the tide in one turn.
+The skirmish can also spread across both screens, with the top housing a separate - but related - warzone that requires just as much attention as the primary fight on the bottom screen.
+It's slightly more welcoming to new players and the characters and music cant be beat.

 4. Mario & Luigi: Bowser's Inside Story